-UK’s Johnson ‘humbled’ but wants to move on from ‘partygate’
+UK’s Johnson, other leaders faulted for lockdown parties

-LONDON (AP) — British Prime Minister Boris Johnson and other senior officials bear responsibility for a culture of rule-breaking that resulted in several parties that breached the U.K.’s COVID-19 lockdown rules, a report into the events said Wednesday.
+LONDON (AP) — An investigation released Wednesday blamed British Prime Minister Boris Johnson and other senior leaders for allowing boozy government parties that broke the U.K.’s COVID-19 lockdown rules, and while Johnson said he took “full responsibility” for the breach, he insisted he would not resign.

-Revelations that Johnson and his staff repeatedly flouted the rules they imposed on others have elicited outrage in Britain and led to calls from opponents for the prime minister to resign.
+Revelations that Johnson and his staff repeatedly flouted restrictions they imposed on the country in 2020 and 2021 have fueled outrage in Britain and led to calls from opponents for Johnson to step down over the scandal known as “partygate.”

-Johnson said he took “full responsibility for everything that took place” but that he would not step down.

-In her report into the “partygate” scandal, senior civil servant Sue Gray said the “senior leadership team … must bear responsibility” for a culture that allowed events to take place that “should not have been allowed to happen.”
+Most lawmakers in Johnson’s governing Conservative Party have so far stood by him, and it’s not yet clear if senior civil servant Sue Gray’s much-anticipated report will change that.

-Gray investigated 16 gatherings attended by Johnson and his staff in 2020 and 2021 while people in the U.K. were barred from socializing, or even from visiting sick and dying relatives, because of coronavirus restrictions.
+Gray investigated 16 gatherings attended by Johnson and his staff while U.K. residents were barred from socializing, or even from visiting sick and dying relatives, because of coronavirus restrictions.

+Gray’s report concluded that the “senior leadership team … must bear responsibility” for a culture that allowed events to take place that “should not have been allowed to happen.”

-Gray said there had been “failures of leadership and judgment in No. 10,” a reference to the address of the prime minister’s office.
+She said there had been “failures of leadership and judgment in No. 10,” a reference to the prime minister’s 10 Downing St. office.

 “Those in the most junior positions attended gatherings at which their seniors were present, or indeed organized,” she said.

-A separate police investigation resulted in 83 people getting hit with fines, including Johnson — making him the first British prime minister ever found to have broken the law while in office.
+A separate police investigation resulted in fines for 83 people —including Johnson — making him the first British prime minister ever found to have broken the law while in office.

-Speaking to lawmakers after the report was published, Johnson said he was sorry but again insisted again that he did not knowingly break any rules.

-The prime minister said he was “humbled” and had “learned a lesson” but that it was now time to “move on” and focus on the government’s priorities.
+Speaking to lawmakers after the report was published, Johnson said he took “full responsibility for everything that took place,” adding that he was sorry but insisted that he did not knowingly break any rules.
+He said he was “humbled” and had “learned a lesson” but that it was now time to “move on” and focus on bolstering the economy.

-Critics, some of them inside Johnson’s Conservative Party, have said the prime minister has lied to Parliament about the events.
+Critics, some of them inside the Conservative Party, have said Johnson lied to Parliament about the events.
 Ministers who knowingly mislead Parliament are expected to resign.

-Johnson said Wednesday that when he told Parliament last year that no rules were broken and there were no parties, “it was what I believed to be true.”
+Johnson insisted that when he told Parliament last year no rules were broken and there were no parties, “it was what I believed to be true.”

-The British media and opposition politicians have found that hard to square with staff member’s accounts of “bring your own booze” parties and regular “wine time Fridays” in the prime minister’s 10 Downing St. office at the height of the pandemic.
+The British media and opposition politicians have found that hard to square with staff members’ accounts of “bring your own booze” parties and regular “wine time Fridays” in the Downing Street office at the height of the pandemic.

 Keir Starmer, the leader of the opposition Labour Party, said Gray’s report was a “catalogue of criminality.”
 Starmer said Johnson’s government had “treated the sacrifices of the British people with utter contempt.”

-Much of Gray’s 37-page report was devoted to a detailed account of the events, including a May 2020 party in the Downing Street garden to which “the Prime Minister brought cheese and wine from his flat” and a party the following month at which “one individual was sick” and “there was a minor altercation between two other individuals.”
+Gray’s mandate did not allow her to mete out punishment.
+Much of her 37-page report is devoted to a detailed account of the events, including a May 2020 party in the Downing Street garden to which “the Prime Minister brought cheese and wine from his flat” and a party the following month at which “one individual was sick” and “there was a minor altercation between two other individuals.”

 At another party — held the night before the funeral of Queen Elizabeth II’s husband, Prince Philip — revelers in the garden broke a swing belonging to Johnson’s toddler son Wilf and partied until 4 a.m.